-These healthy sweet potato chocolate brownies are sugar-free, they are sweetened with maple syrup.
-It's simply 4 ingredients that make these the ultimate fudgy brownies.
+These healthy sweet potato chocolate brownies are naturally sugar-free since they are sweetened with maple syrup, and they are flourless.
+It's simply 4 ingredients that make these fudgy brownies.

-My goal since I started recipe creating more than 10 years ago has been to make treats that you would never guess are actually healthy, this is one of those, just like my gooey brownie cookies!
+My goal since I started recipe creating more than 10 years ago has been to make treats you would never guess are healthy.
+This is one of those, just like my gooey brownie cookies and these homemade fudgecicles with almond butter caramel.

 Jump to:

-All you need is four simple ingredients to make these rich brownies!
-They are free of grains, eggs, dairy and refined sugar.
-For those looking for a flourless, or vegan healthy brownie look no further!
+These healthy sweet potato brownies have no grains, no eggs, no dairy and no refined sugar.
+For those looking for a flourless, or vegan, healthy brownie, look no further.

-- Raw Sweet Potato!
-These days you can get all types and colors of sweet potatoes at the store.
+- Raw sweet potato increases the fiber and makes these brownie fudgy without flour.
 Make sure to buy a bright orange potato with reddy brown skin, you can scratch the skin a bit to make sure it's bright orange inside (and not white).
 You will need about 1 medium potato for this recipe.

 - Sweet potatoes contain prebiotic fiber which is going to help improve the balance of your gut bacteria.
-Essentially prebiotics increases the number of good bacteria in your intestines.
-Cold (or cool) sweet potatoes increase prebiotic fiber even more, therefore cold brownies are a win win!
+Essentially, prebiotics increase the amount of good bacteria in your intestines.
+Cold, or cool, sweet potatoes increase prebiotic fiber even more, therefore, cold brownies are a win win!

 - Rich in antioxidants, including beta-carotene, sweet potatoes can help protect against oxidative damage.

-- Almond butter is a crucial ingredient as there is no butter or oil in this recipe, the almond butter has the necessary fat needed to provide tender brownies.
-It is also an awesome source of healthy fat (and protein) as it is a whole food containing more nutrients than just having oil in brownies which is high calories for low vitamins and minerals.
-And let's be real almond butter tastes amazing!
-Another awesome chocolate almond protein snack is this recipe for RX bars!
+- Almond butter is a crucial ingredient, as there is no butter or oil in this recipe, the almond butter has the necessary fat needed to provide tender brownies.
+I like using almond butter because it's an awesome source of healthy fat (and protein) as it is a whole food containing more nutrients than just having oil in brownies, which is high calories for low vitamins and minerals.
+If you want to make your own almond butter, use this recipe.

-- Cocoa powder!
-You can't have brownies without a source of cocoa!
+- Cocoa powder makes these brownies super chocolatey (instead of melted chocolate).
 I buy my cocoa powder from Organic Matters.

-Start by peeling the sweet potato and cutting it into ½-3/4 inch chunks.
-Boil them in a small pot with water for 15 minutes until soft and fully cooked.
+Step 1: Start by peeling the sweet potato and cutting it into ½-3/4 inch chunks.
+Boil the chunks in a small pot with water almost covering them for 15 minutes, until soft and fully cooked.

-Place the sweet potato, almond butter, cocoa powder, and maple syrup into a mixing bowl.
-(It's fine if the sweet potato is still warm).
+Step 2: Place the cooked sweet potato, almond butter, cocoa powder, and maple syrup into a mixing bowl.
+It's fine if the sweet potato is still warm.

-Use a whisk attachment on a mixer to make this batter super smooth.
+Step 3: Use a whisk attachment on a mixer to make this batter super smooth.
 Beat for 1-2 minutes.
-Scrape down the sides and beat for another 1-2 minutes, it will be thick.
+Scrape down the sides and beat for another 1-2 minutes; it will be thick.
 Beat until everything is incorporated and smooth.

-Bake the brownies at 350 degrees Fahrenheit for 25-30 minutes until the edges look dry and the middle is soft to the touch.
-Cool the brownies and place them in the fridge to make them firm, about 1-2 hours.
+Step 5: Bake the brownies at 350 degrees Fahrenheit (175C) for 25-30 minutes until the edges look firm and the middle is soft to the touch.
+Cool the brownies and place them in the fridge to make them firm, for about 1-2 hours.
 Then cut the brownies into 12 squares.

-Hint: If you want these brownies to have that extra pretty look, sprinkle cocoa powder on top of the brownie (through a sieve, so it spreads evenly) before serving!
+Hint: If you want these brownies to have that extra pretty look, sprinkle cocoa powder on top of the brownie through a sieve before serving!

-When testing these I found at first they were almost like mousse, to make them more like a brownie I did a few things.
-Firstly I shifted the amounts of ingredients to what is in the recipe card below.
-Secondly baking them longer made the healthy sweet potato chocolate brownies into a fudge like texture instead of mousse.
-Thirdly cooling the brownies down in the fridge made the texture even better!
-Enjoy these cold or even frozen!
+When testing these flourless brownies, I found at first they were too soft - almost like mousse.
+To make them more like a brownie, I did a few things.
+First, I increased the almond butter and cocoa powder.
+Second, baking them longer made the healthy sweet potato brownies into a fudge-like texture instead of mousse.
+Third, cooling the brownies down in the fridge made the texture even better!

 Equipment